PCTO-4Arob/src/README.md

 # One Two Code :unicorn:

-We are developing is a **western timed math quiz** written in python using pygame for the graphical interface.
+We are developing a **western timed math quiz** written in python using pygame for the graphical interface.

 To receive the input from the player we use a tracking function in openCV that we use like a mouse.
 The player have max 5 second to move on the operation that come in a random position in the screen, then the player have 4 possible solution to use and if he select the right one the game will prompt another expression.